Mehuge/ddb/README.md

 Motivation
 ===

-I noticed that with a lot of our backups there is an aweful lot of duplicated data stored in them, for example, copies of whole source trees, or product installations.
+I noticed that with a lot of our backups there is an awful lot of duplicated data stored in them, for example, copies of whole source trees, or product installations.
 Consider also that different versions (dev, beta, production) of a product often share a large amount of identical files.